cristal-w/Conditional-Multivariate-Normal-tool_Python/README.md

 # Conditional Gaussian (Multivariate Normal) Calculator 📱🧮💹📉📈
-This is executible tool build by python to calculate Conditional Guassian's Mean & Variance(MSE), Intercept & Coefficients.
+If you have any question feel free to email me: cristal.wang111@gmail.com This is executible tool build by python to calculate Conditional Guassian's Mean & Variance(MSE), Intercept & Coefficients.
 This project is built based on the theory discussed in [Theory_Conditional_Normal.ipynb](Theory_Conditional_Normal.ipynb).
 Click the link to view the notebook.